dlp4rec/dlp4rec.github.io/cfp.md

 # Submission and Formatting Instructions
-Submissions are limited to a total of 9 (nine) pages in a double-column format, including all content and references.
+Submissions are limited to a total of 9 pages in a double-column format (including any diagrams or tables), plus unlimited references.
 Submissions must be in PDF format and formatted according to the latest [ACM Conference Proceedings Template](https://www.acm.org/publications/proceedings-template#h-latex-authors).
 Short papers of 2-4 pages are also welcomed.
 Reviews are not double-blind, and author names and affiliations should be listed.

 All submissions can be made through [EasyChair](https://easychair.org/conferences/?conf=dlp2023).
 We plan to archive the accepted papers (For example, on Springer).